Pranav-Badrinathan/software-renderer/README.md

 |- Makefile
 ```

-Then, just run the make file and the executable should be created in a new `bin` folder in the main `software-renderer` folder.
+Then, just run the make file with `make init`, which creates a new `bin` folder and copies the SDL.dll into it.
+Running `make` after should build and run the project.